Sugar, Spice, and Blood Sugar Advice: T1D Tips for the Last of the Summer Festivities

 2. Account for extra activities

-With Summer comes spontaneous adventures – be it backyard games, pool parties, or a long day at the beach.
-These activities can affect blood sugar levels, especially in warmer weather, which tends to amplify the body’s response to exercise.
+Spontaneous adventures – be it backyard games, pool parties, or a long day at the beach.
+Activities such as these can affect blood sugar levels, especially in warmer weather, which tends to amplify the body’s response to exercise.
 Lucy suggests reducing insulin doses when extra activity is on the cards to prevent hypoglycemia.
 Staying hydrated and monitoring blood sugar levels regularly can also make a big difference.

 3. Embrace imperfection